-- Technical work safety - Demolition planning - Selective demolition (considering whether or not the remaining building is used) - Examination of options for waste separation and disposal
+- Demolition planning - Selective demolition (considering whether or not the remaining building is used) - Examination of options for waste separation and disposal

 Demolition planning at an early stage not only addresses requirements related to sustainability, but is also based on a host of legal requirements (such as the Construction Site Ordinance).
-The "Guidelines for Recycling"4 include standards to be applied when it comes to planning and performing demolition work.
+The "Technical Guidelines" include standards to be applied when it comes to planning and performing demolition work.